en:lang="en-US"

 Video monitoring and storage solutions provider Volicon has refined its Observer remote program monitor with a new trigger recording module that helps address MPEG shortcomings.

 Volicon has announced that it has enhanced its Observer remote program monitor (RPM) by adding a trigger recording module that helps cable operators improve service quality and customer satisfaction levels.
-The module, optional on both current and new Observer RPM systems, automatically generates full-motion video clips of MPEG deficiencies and provides cable operators with a visual “proof of experience” that streamlines analysis and solving problems in the transportation flow.
+The module, optional on both current and new Observer RPM systems, automatically generates full-motion video clips of MPEG deficiencies and provides cable operators with a visual “proof of experience” that streamlines analysis and resolution of transport flow issues.
 These video and audio clips are “launched” by popular MPEG transport aggregation and analysis systems from companies such as Mixed Signals, Arris, SeaChange, and IneoQuest.

 Volicon's Observer RPM scans channels all day and automatically analyzes signal integrity, issues alerts (via email and SNMP), and captures problematic content when channels do not conform to preset limits.
 The system can monitor linear content for video or audio errors, such as subtitles, audio levels, and static screen or black screen.